jpcerrone/pokestroller/README.md

 Download the latest release from the "Releases" section.

-Place both the eeprom and rom files in the same folder as the emulator binary and rename them to 'eeprom.bin' and 'rom.bin' accordingly.
+Place both the eeprom and rom files in the same folder as the emulator binary and rename them to `eeprom.bin` and `rom.bin` accordingly.

-Run the emulator, the buttons are controlled with 'Z', 'X' and the spacebar.
+Run the emulator, the buttons are controlled with `Z`, `X` and the `spacebar`.

 ## TODO list
 - Audio.